connectsoumya/lostrecipes/_recipes/hawaiian-banana-bread.md

 3. Beat 2 eggs and add it to the mixing bowl.
 4. Add the sugar, salt, baking soda and the vanilla extract to the bowl.
+5. Grind some cinnamon and filter out the fine powder using a seive.
+Pour 1 tsp on the fine powder in the bowl.
-5. Chop some walnuts and add it as well.
+6. Chop some walnuts and add it as well.
-6. Now mix everything thoroughly.
+7. Now mix everything thoroughly.
 Check the consistency if it matches with the one shown in the video.
-7. Grease a loaf tin with butter and pour the mixture and let it settle.
+8. Grease a loaf tin with butter and pour the mixture and let it settle.
 Pre-heat your oven to 180 C/350 F.
-8. Put it in the oven for 50 minutes.
+9. Put it in the oven for 50 minutes.
 Once done, take it out and let it cool.

 Your bread is now ready to eat.
 Slice your bread and enjoy.